Updated: Jul 21

 “You need to set goals.
 Just like most skills in life, you need to learn the basics and then build upon those skills.

-Here, I’m going to demonstrate how to set specific goals.
+Here is how to a weight lifting routine...
 1) First, learn about all the muscle groups you need to exercise.
 To have a balanced and attractive body, you should work all these muscle groups, quadriceps, calves, hamstrings, gluts, core, chest, back, triceps, shoulders and biceps.
 2) Find exercises that work those muscle groups.
 There are many and the variety will help with boredom and muscle confusion.
 3) Design a periodization program with the right repetitions, sets and days a week.
 All this will depend on the program you choose.
 Most popular programs work.
 Nevertheless, you should stick to the program that you like the best.What I recommend is between 8 to 15 repetitions, from 3 to 5 sets, once gain depending on the program.
 Most programs will specify the sets and repetitions.
 Keep in mind that your body needs to be well trained in working the eccentric and concentric movement to avoid injury, especially when you are using lower repetitions, with heavy weights.

 4) Learn all the exercise form before heavy lifting.
 Your form is important to avoid injury and work the right muscle groups.
 5) Find your baseline, starting with light weights.
 All muscle groups are different sizes.
 Therefore, each muscle group will have different strength.
 An example, the weight the legs can lift is completely different from your chest or back.
 Some muscles have similar strength, for example, the triceps, biceps and shoulders.
 Also, the type of exercise requires different weight as well.
 Shoulder Lateral Raises lever and angle are different than the Military Press.
 Therefore, you are going to do less weight with the Shoulder Lateral Raises than you would the Military Press.
 6) Once you find your baseline, this is one of the most important instructions: Stop thinking that you should lift the same weight all the time.
 If you could only run 10 minutes when you started running you will not stay at 10 minutes for your whole life.
 Your body adapts to it and will request more.
 The same thing happens with weight lifting.”